 - Protective Covenants must state who is responsible for the constant supervision of the park’s covenants and restrictions, i.e.: owner/developer, municipality, or major property owners.

 - In all cases, the management entity of the park will have the authority to enforce the covenants and restrictions on all tenants and future tenants of the park.

 - Management must also maintain non-development and non-developable areas located within the park.

-- Signs identifying the person, firm, company or corporation shall be permitted.
-Signs must be permanent, may be of a freestanding nature, or attached to the building except that the signs cannot exceed the height of the building.
+- Business signs must be permanent, may be of a freestanding nature, or attached to the building, except that the signs cannot exceed the height of the building.